Wasserstein Gradient Flow over Variational Parameter Space for Variational Inference: Numerical Experiments

-Fig. \ref{fig:simulation-10}(a) shows the KL divergence between $\pi$ and $q$ over 1,000 iterations for the four updates when $K=10$.
+Figure \ref{fig:simulation-10}(a) shows the KL divergence between $q$ and $\pi$ over 1,000 iterations for the four updates when $K=10$.
 The KL divergence is estimated by $10^{4}$ MC samples from $q$.
 We see that NGFlowVI-10 converges faster than the others.
 GFlowVI-10's convergence is comparable to NGVI-10, and much faster than WVI-10.
-We also evaluate NGFlowVI and GFlowVI for $K=1,3,10$, as shown in Fig. \ref{fig:simulation-10}(b).
+We also evaluate NGFlowVI and GFlowVI for $K=1,3,10$, as shown in Figure \ref{fig:simulation-10}(b).
 With $K=1$, both NGFlowVI and GFlowVI perform poorly, as a single Gaussian might not capture the multi-modal target distribution.
 However, with $K=10$, both methods effectively approximate the target.
-Fig. \ref{fig:simulation-10}(c) shows 1,000 samples from the approximate density $q$ for WVI-10, NGVI-10, GFlowVI-10 and NGFlowVI-10.
-These evidences confirm the effectiveness of NGFlowVI and GFlowVI on the synthetic dataset.
+Figure \ref{fig:simulation-10}(c) shows 1,000 samples from the approximate density $q$ for WVI-10, NGVI-10, GFlowVI-10 and NGFlowVI-10.
+These evidences confirm the effectiveness of NGFlowVI and GFlowVI on this synthetic dataset.
+In addition, we apply these methods to approximate two other synthetic distributions defined on a two-dimensional space: a banana-shaped distribution and an X-shaped mixture of Gaussians.
+The densities of these distributions, the approximate KL divergence between $q$ and the targets after 1000 particle updates, and the visualizations of 1000 samples are given in Table \ref{tab:targets}, Table \ref{tab:synthetic} and Figure \ref{fig:synthetic}, respectively, in Appendix \ref{appendix:syntheticdatasets}.